otrv4/otrv4/architecture-decisions/011-encoding.md

 2. All eight bits the last octet are cleared, and the highest bit of the second to last octet is set.

-Prior to do a key exchange or to encode a curve point, it should be multiplied by the cofactor (the ratio between the order of a group and that of the subgroup), which for Ed448 is 4.

 In some of the ECC literature the term clamp(ing) and/or prune(ing) are used.
 They are the same.
-We decided to use the pruning term instead.
-As it can be found used in RFC 8032.
+We decided to use the pruning term, following RFC 8032.

 ### References